 You must take a regular 'income' in the form of withdrawals of capital from the bond.
 When setting up the bond, you will need to specify the amount of 'income' you wish to receive.
 Up to a maximum of 5% a year of your original investment can be taken from the bond each year for 20 years free from any immediate income tax liability.
-If the withdrawals in any year are over 5% of the premium paid, the excess will give rise to a chargeable gain and you may become liable to income tax depending on your personal circumstances.
+If the withdrawals in any year are over 5% of the premium paid, the excess will give rise to a chargeable gain and you may become liable to income tax.